microsoft/Requirements/README.md

 The background motivation and implementation design are discussed in detail in [Declarative Idempotency](https://itnext.io/declarative-idempotency-aaa07c6dd9a0?source=friends_link&sk=f0464e8e29525b23aabe766bfb557dd7).

-Trevor Sullivan provides a good overview and tutorial [video](https://www.youtube.com/watch?v=efRnjlZKCGw) about Requirements.
+Trevor Sullivan provides a good overview and (slightly outdated) tutorial [video](https://www.youtube.com/watch?v=efRnjlZKCGw) about Requirements.

 ## What is a Requirement
 A "Requirement" is a single atomic component of a system configuration.
 For a system to be in its desired state, all Requirements in the system must be in a desired state.